 The other speaker responds immediately.
 He asks the woman how beauty is supposed to exist without death.
 It is the “mother” of everything wonderful.
-It causes the end of things that one loves, and leads one to loss as it “strews the leaves / Of sure obliteration.”
+It causes the end of things that one loves, and leads one to lose as it “strews the leaves / Of sure obliteration.”
 Death forces one to change paths, and find a new one that is easier to see.
-In contrast to the loss caused by Death there is still the beauty.
-It instigates change and often change is what brings about the parts of nature most loved.
+In contrast to the loss caused by Death, there is still beauty.
+It instigates change and often changes is what brings about the parts of nature most loved.

 Stevens’ speaker describes boys who use an old plate, that was perhaps once valuable, for a new purpose.
 They pile on “plums and pears. “ All the while the “maidens” wander through the scene, taking in the pure joy of a world changed.

 Is there no change of death in paradise?